Meet the author

 A.J.
 Sefton is the author of six novels.

-Jay's latest book, Growing in Damp Places, is set on a typical allotment.
+Jay's latest book is set on a typical allotment.
 But the dark kind.
 Which is the best kind to read about.

 Jay has worked as a history teacher and contributed to a variety of publications including the football magazine Shoot! and a regular monthly column for Cat World magazine.
 Jay also ran a successful history blog for eight years, which formed part of the research for the Dark Ages Series.

 An enthusiastic professional reader and one of the top 100 book reviewers in Britain.